tscholzdatameer/sharelost/README.md

 * setup and compile application by
 ./gradlew clean eclipse build startSpark

-* start application by
+* start application by ( ensure mysql server is running ) ./gradlew clean startSpark
-java -jar build/libs/sharelost-0.1.0.jar

 * use application by
 http://localhost:4567/hello